ferram/jtabwb_provers/README.md

   >  Logic (TOCL), 6(1):8:1–8:37, 2015.

 * *g3iswiss* implements the proof-search procedure for the sequent calculus **G3i** for IPL using Swiss histories to avoid loops presented in

   > J.M.
 Howe.
 Two Loop Detection Mechanisms: A Comparision.
 In
   > D. Galmiche, editor, TABLEAUX 1997, LNCS 1227, Springer, 1997.

+* *gond* is the implementation of the goal-oriented proof-search procedure based on the natural deduction calculus for IPL.